 Time required: Several hours one night a month after 16 hours of training, plus four hours of continuing education training each year

-Ministers needed to: Provide meals for breakfast, lunch and dinner, or serve as hosts
+Ministers needed to: Provide breakfast and lunch items, and dinner, or serve as hosts

 Rosary Leaders at Nursing Homes